rambasnet/Python-Fundamentals-Lab/labs/oop/bijele/README.md

-# CS0 Lab - OOP and Unittesting
+# CS0 Lab A - OOP and Unittesting - Bijele Problem

 Possible Points: 100

-Write a Python program to solve the Kattis problem ID - Bijele: [https://open.kattis.com/problems/bijele](https://open.kattis.com/problems/bijele) .
+Use the provided partial Python solution to solve the Kattis problem ID - Bijele: [https://open.kattis.com/problems/bijele](https://open.kattis.com/problems/bijele) .
 Read the problem statement carefully to design a correct solution using OOP and unittest.

 ## Kattis Setup